Three Ways to Add Testimonials to Your Services Page

 Buyers make decisions in different ways.
 One way some make decisions is by reading about the experiences of others who have tried something first.
 Think about it—how many times have you shopped on Amazon and immediately scrolled down to read the reviews?
 Testimonials are a super great way to show off that your offer can really help people solve whatever problem your offer solves!

-Don’t have testimonials for your offer yet?
+What if you don’t have testimonials for your offer yet?

-3 ways to add testimonials
+3 ways to add testimonials to your services page

 1. Scrolling Carousel